 Sandy originally joined Arka from the University of Strathclyde in 2008, thereafter graduating with a first-class honours degree and completing his Postgraduate Diploma in Advanced Architectural Design with Merit.
 Winner of several awards during his time as a student, Sandy’s final year thesis work was nominated for both of the prestigious national RIBA and RIAS silver medals.

-Building on his previous academic success, Sandy is now a key project Architect and job-runner within the Arka Team, with over a decade of experience and expertise in numerous sectors and project types.
+Building on his previous academic success, Sandy is now an Associate at Arka, with over a decade of experience and expertise in numerous sectors and project types.

 As well as an obvious design talent, Sandy is also an accomplished artist/illustrator and commonly produces a number of hand drawn images and models for a variety of projects within the practice.

 Derek graduated from the Edinburgh School of Architecture & Landscape Architecture (ESALA) at the University of Edinburgh in 2014.
 Having joined the Arka team in 2016, he is currently working his way towards achieving RIBA Part 2 Qualification.